A mother holding her baby - You are the best, Mom!

 Here is what the Associated Press says about it:

-AP style will continue to lowercase the term white in racial, ethnic and cultural senses.
+AP style will continue to lowercase the term white in racial, ethnic, and cultural senses.
 This decision follows our move last month to capitalize Black in such uses.
 We consulted with a wide group of people internally and externally around the globe and considered a variety of commentary in making these decisions.

 John Daniszewski, Vice President for Standards, Associated Press, Why